NATO, Ukraine autonomy pose diplomatic challenges for Biden

 “But I don’t see Washington pushing the Ukrainians to take steps that would compromise their sovereignty or the ability of the national government when it came to making decisions,” Pifer said.

-Biden made his offers of American diplomacy as part of a two-hour online session with Putin on Tuesday.
-Biden offered U.S. participation in negotiation efforts alongside Europeans, not just to settle the conflict in eastern Ukraine but to address Putin’s larger strategic objections to NATO expanding membership and building military capacity ever closer to Russia’s borders.

-On Thursday, Biden is due to speak to Ukrainian President Volodymyr Zelenskyy.
+The Biden administration has repeatedly stated its unwavering support for Ukraine’s sovereignty and territorial integrity.

-Ukraine, which has deep cultural and historic ties with Russia, has in recent years sought closer integration with the West and membership in NATO.
+Ukraine, a former Soviet republic with deep cultural and historic ties to Russia, has in recent years sought closer integration with the West and membership in NATO.
 The alliance has held out the promise of membership but it has declined to set a timeline.
 Even before the current crisis, Ukraine was a long way from joining.

 Since 2014, however, when Russia invaded and annexed Crimea and then threw its weight behind the armed separatists in Ukraine’s eastern Donbas region, the United States and other NATO members have been helping Ukraine build up its defenses.